Looking for Help for Male Sex Addiction?

 At Gentle Path at The Meadows, our Family Program is designed to assist patients and their families in becoming more aware of the dynamics operating within their family systems.
-Patients and their families share their thoughts and feelings with each other in a nonjudgmental fashion.
+Patients and their families share their thoughts and feelings with each other in a non-judgmental fashion.
 We encourage patients to look at their patterns in dealing with life’s challenges as they relate to relationships.
-The family program offers an opportunity to better understand how addictions and other disorders impact the people in our lives.
-Family members are supported in making a decision to transform unhealthy patterns into healthy ones in order to create a stronger and more functional family unit.
+The family program offers an opportunity to understand better how addictions and other disorders impact the people in our lives.
+Family members are supported in deciding to transform unhealthy patterns into healthy ones to create a stronger and more functional family unit.

 Families are essential to the recovery process.
 Our experience shows that when family members work together in support of each another, dysfunctional cycles can be broken and intergenerational patterns can be altered.
 There is an opportunity to learn ways to engage in both greater relational skills and better self-care.
 Our goal is to help rebuild crucial support systems for patients.
 Families can help with this process by:

 - Being present – listening and offering support

 - Treating their loved ones as whole human beings

 - Accepting mental health issues